mahm0udnasr/mahm0udnasr/README.md

 - 🏗️ Learning **Next.js**, and **advanced backend patterns**
 - 🧠 Deepening my knowledge in **System Design**
 - ✍️ Writing clean, modular, scalable code for backend services

 ---

-## 📌 Fun Facts

-- 💡 I like turning theoretical concepts into practical side-projects
-- 📒 I document what I learn and explain it in my own words

----